petems/petersouter.xyz/content/post/vault-gcp-auth.md

 For the next steps, we need some manual intervention

-## Initalizing and Unsealing Vault
+## Initializing and Unsealing Vault

 The cloud-init script for Vault will install the binary, but Vault still needs to be initialized and unsealed.
-We've already exported the `VAULT_ADDR` command we need to run from the Terraform output, so we can initalize this pretty easily!
+We've already exported the `VAULT_ADDR` command we need to run from the Terraform output, so we can initialize this pretty easily!
 Either locally or on the machine itself.

 ```
 $ vault operator init